jarney99/MechaCar_Statistical_Analysis/README.md

 <img width="530" alt="Screen Shot 2022-04-07 at 11 02 48 AM" src="https://user-images.githubusercontent.com/95194554/162247342-ebfd8b45-7b4e-446a-b69f-8beb56dbeb86.png">
 Lot 3 is the only lot with a P-value under 0.05 making it different than lot 1 and 2.
 Lot 3 also has the lowest T value which is -2.0196.

+## Study Design: MechaCar vs Competition
+Mechacar can beat out it's competition by performing better.
+In order to do perform better they would need to have better prices, better fuel efficiency, and less maintenance costs.
+We can judge this based off P value, if the P value is greater than .05, then they will perform similar to it's competition.
+However, if the P value is less than .05, then it is significantly different and could perform better.